The Rat Fan Club

 Fungus

-If your rat hasn’t responded to the ivermectin or the prednisone, the only thing left is to treat your rat for a fungal infection.
+If your rat hasn’t responded to the moxidectin or the prednisone, the only thing left is to treat your rat for a fungal infection.
 Like the skin scraping for mites, biopsies or skin scrapings for fungus often yield a false negative.
 Therefore, you must try the treatment.

 For a rat who has widespread lesions, or for a rat who shows no skin lesions at all, you should use an oral fungicide.
 For griseofulvin the dose is 12-25 mg/lb twice a day for at least 4-6 weeks.
 Give griseofulvin with a meal that includes fat.
 For ketoconazole (Nizoral) the dose is 4 mg/lb three times a day for at least 3-4 weeks.
 With either treatment you should see improvement in 1-2 weeks.
 In some cases treatment may be needed for up to 3 months.
 Program may also be an effective treatment for fungus (veterinarians are still not sure of this.)
 Because fungus thrives on sugar, a rat with a fungal infection should receive only limited amount of sugar (including fruit) in his diet.